3 Things to Know About Digital TV Antennas

 3. Types of Digital TV Antennas

-There are three main types of digital antennas – indoor, outdoor, and loft antennas.
+There are three main types of digital antennas – indoor antennas, outdoor, and loft antennas.

 Indoor Antennas

-Indoor antennas connect one TV to free-to-air TV, and are one of the simplest to install but sacrifice some signal quality.
+Indoor antennas connect one TV to free-to-air television channels.
+They are one of the simplest products to install but also sacrifice some signal quality.

 If your home is in a location with especially good digital TV signals, you might be able to get away with an indoor antenna.
 To improve the signal you can position the antenna high and near a window.